Skip to content

 Last updated:

 Two systems dominate automotive paint casework internationally.
 The RCMP Paint Data Query, known universally as PDQ, is maintained at the Royal Canadian Mounted Police forensic laboratory in Ottawa and holds over 75,000 automotive paint formulations submitted by manufacturers since 1976.
 EUCAP, the European Collection of Automotive Paints, is maintained at the Bundeskriminalamt in Wiesbaden, Germany, and focuses on the European vehicle fleet with particular depth in German and French OEM formulations not fully represented in PDQ.
-Together, they cover the global automotive fleet with enough resolution that a single fragment with intact layer architecture can narrow the source vehicle to a handful of make/model/year combinations, sometimes to a single model-year production run.
+Together, they cover the global automotive fleet with sufficient resolution that a single fragment with intact layer architecture can narrow the source vehicle to a handful of make/model/year combinations, and in some cases to a single model-year production run.

 Yet the database is only as useful as the examination methodology that feeds it.
-Paint evidence yields its full informational content only after the cross-section, microscopical, and spectroscopic examination described in the second topic of this module.
+Paint evidence yields its full informational content only after the cross-section, microscopical, and spectroscopic examination described in the paint layer examination topic.
 The database query is the final step in an analytical workflow, not a substitute for it.
-A fragment that has been properly characterised, matched to a PDQ entry, and then directly compared against reference samples from a suspect vehicle produces a layered, multi-method comparison opinion that is among the most robust in forensic trace evidence.
+A fragment that has been properly characterised, matched to a PDQ entry, and then directly compared against reference samples from a suspect vehicle produces a multi-method comparison opinion that is among the most robust in forensic trace evidence.
+The full vehicle examination context, where paint comparison sits alongside glass and tyre evidence in a hit-and-run investigation, is in the vehicle examination topic.
+The binder and pigment chemistry that the PDQ query is built on is in the paint composition and binders topic.

-This topic covers the database infrastructure in detail, the query logic and output format, the comparison and reporting protocols from SWGMAT and ENFSI, and the casework record.
-The boundary with Module 9 is deliberate: the vehicle examination workflow (headlight analysis, tyre impression, overall scene methodology for hit-and-run reconstruction) is covered there; the chemistry-and-database angle lives here.
+This topic covers the database infrastructure, the query logic and output format, the comparison and reporting protocols from SWGMAT and ENFSI, and the casework record.
+The vehicle examination workflow (headlight analysis, tyre impression, overall scene methodology for hit-and-run reconstruction) is addressed separately; this topic focuses on the chemistry and database methodology.

-PDQ was created in 1976 at the RCMP Centre of Forensic Sciences in Ottawa, initially as a paper record of automotive OEM paint formulations voluntarily submitted by vehicle manufacturers.
-The transition to a relational database began in the 1980s; the system became web-accessible to participating forensic laboratories in the mid-1990s.
+PDQ was created in 1976 at the RCMP Forensic Laboratory Services in Ottawa, initially as a paper record of automotive OEM paint formulations voluntarily submitted by vehicle manufacturers.
+The transition to a relational database began in the 1980s; the system became web-accessible to participating forensic laboratories in the late 1990s.
 Access is restricted to subscribing forensic science institutions and law enforcement agencies; as of 2024, subscribers include forensic laboratories in the US (FBI, ATF, state crime labs), Canada (RCMP and provincial labs), the UK (former Forensic Science Service, now commercial providers), Australia (AFP, state laboratories), and, since 2015, selected laboratories in India and Southeast Asia.

 What PDQ contains.
 Each database entry corresponds to a specific vehicle manufacturer, model, model year, paint colour code, and assembly plant.
 The entry records the physical description of each paint layer (number of layers, colour, approximate thickness), the FTIR spectrum of each layer (binder fingerprint), and the Raman spectrum of the basecoat pigments where available.
 More recent entries include Py-GC-MS pyrograms for the key layers and SEM-EDS elemental profiles for the primer.
 Manufacturer entries are submitted directly by the OEM companies as part of the PDQ cooperation agreement; refinish-product entries are submitted by the major refinish-product manufacturers (BASF Glasurit, PPG, Axalta) and cover their product lines' spectral fingerprints.